Craftsman (tools): Sourcing

 Shortly after Stanley acquired the Craftsman brand, Stanley announced the construction of a factory in northern Fort Worth, Texas to bring Craftsman tool manufacturing back to the US.
 This arrangement was short-lived, however, as the plant produced some ratchets and sockets, but due to equipment problems, could not produce the needed volume that was originally expected.
 The plant closed shortly thereafter.

 Many Craftsman portable power tools have been manufactured by Techtronic Industries who acquired the prior supplier—Diehl Motor Company (a one time division of Singer) and Ryobi.
 Sears hand power tools have also been produced by DeWalt under the "900" model prefix.
 Some, such as the corded and cordless drills, were indistinguishable, other than the color and decal labels.
 Many Craftsman bench and stationary power tools were manufactured by Emerson Electric under the "113" model prefix (previously under the "103" model prefix which was King-Seeley, but Emerson bought them out in the 1960s) and DeWalt.
 Air compressors were manufactured by DeVilbiss Air Power (formerly part of Dewalt.
 DeVilbiss is now owned by MAT Holdings who made compressors for Sears under the "921" model prefix), and formerly by Campbell Hausfeld under the "106" model prefix.

 Tool storage has typically been manufactured by Waterloo Industries ("706" model prefix), however, as of 2017, they were acquired by Stanley, Black and Decker, and as of 2020, Waterloo no longer manufactures tool storage for the Sears line of Craftsman.
 It is now supplied under the "714" model prefix by Montezuma Tool Storage, but the Craftsman tool storage sold in Lowes is still Waterloo made.
 The Craftsman-branded garage door openers are manufactured by the Chamberlain Group ("139" model prefix).
 Hammers have been produced by Vaughan-Bushnell (coded "M" on the tool).
-Many of the automotive specialty tools such as feeler gauges and gap gauges have been made by A&E Tool Company of Racine, Wisconsin (these tools will have an "S" logo in a circle).
-Ullman Devices of Ridgefield, Connecticut makes many of the magnetic pick up tools, picks, and inspection mirrors for Sears.